techidaily/site-win11-tips/source/_posts/decoding-windows-error-31-steps-for-fixing-network-connectivity-issues.md

  Once the key is deleted, you'll need to remove and reinstall the network driver.
 You can do it using Device Manager, as shown in the step below.

  Note that modifications to some registry entries may fail due to insufficient permission issues.
 If you get an error when deleting the Config value, take full ownership of the registry key and then try again.
-Our guide on[how to take full ownership of registry keys on Windows 10](https://www.makeuseof.com/windows-10-full-ownership-registry/) will work on older systems too.
+Our guide on [how to take full ownership of registry keys on Windows 10](https://www.makeuseof.com/windows-10-full-ownership-registry/) will work on older systems too.

 ## 4\.
 Reinstall Your Network Adapter Driver

  You can manually uninstall your network adapter device and driver to perform a network reset on older Windows versions.
 You can use the reliable Device Manager to uninstall your network devices.

-1. Open Device Manager (see[how to open Device Manager](https://www.makeuseof.com/windows-open-device-manager/) for detailed steps).
+1. Open Device Manager (see [how to open Device Manager](https://www.makeuseof.com/windows-open-device-manager/) for detailed steps).
 2. Next, expand the**Network Adapters** section.
 3. Right-click on the network adapter and select**Uninstall Device.**
 ![uninstall network device device manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/uninstall-network-device-device-manager.jpg)